Meet the Careers Consultant - Stefan Couch

 - "Our support" section providing specific support depending on your needs (as a graduate, BAME, an international student, student with a disability etc.)

-- Jobs and Experience section, where you can find a variety of work-related opportunities (QM Careers Hub, QMentoring, QTaster, The Student Consultancy Project etc.).
+- "Gain Experience" section, where you can find a variety of work-related opportunities (QM Careers Hub, QMentoring, QTaster, The Student Consultancy Project etc.).
 This also includes CV and Cover Letter resources, Psychometrics Practice tests platforms, resources to support you prepare and practice for interviews such as video interviews etc.